-In addition to being named by Who’s Who Legal: Competition as a Future Leader for both 2018 and 2019, Mr. White was named among Global Competition Review’s “40 Under 40” for 2015 and was recently recognized in Legal 500 as a “Next Generation Lawyer” for merger control since 2017, and clients describe him as an adviser who is “beyond excellent.”
+In addition to being named by Who’s Who Legal: Competition as a Future Leader for both 2018 and 2019, Mr. White was selected as a “Rising Star” for Competition in 2018 by Law360, Mr. White was recognized by Legal 500 in 2017 as a “Next Generation Lawyer” for merger control since 2017, and clients describe him as an adviser who is “beyond excellent.”
 Further accolades include Global Competition Review named Mr. White among its “40 Under 40” list in 2015.
 He is also recognized for Antitrust Litigation by Super Lawyers.
 Mr. White was previously honored with the Burton Award for Legal Achievement for co-authoring the article “Private Equity: Antitrust Concerns with Partial Acquisitions,” published in Antitrust, an American Bar Association publication.

 Mr. White is an active member of the antitrust bar.
 For several years he served as Vice Chair of the American Bar Association Antitrust Section's Health Care and Pharmaceuticals Committee and the Executive Editor for the Committee's quarterly publication, the Antitrust Health Care Chronicle.
 He currently serves as Vice Chair of the Antitrust Section’s Distribution and Franchising Committee.
 He also has published a number of articles and other papers in the antitrust field, including generic drug merger enforcement, and actively participates in speaking engagements.
 He devotes time to pro bono work for the D.C. community, assisting the Washington Legal Clinic for the Homeless and aiding other local organizations.

 Mr. White obtained his J.D. from the University of Virginia School of Law where he served as a member on both the Virginia Law Review and Virginia Tax Review.